Wandmalfarbe/Bowtie-Theme-Big-Vinyl-Cover/Readme.md

 ## Installation

 1. Download this repository as a zip archive and extract the downloaded archive.
-2. Open the extracted Folder and rename the containing folder `Big Vinyl Cover` to `Big Vinyl Cover.bowtie`
-3. Install the Theme by double-clicking on the file `Big Vinyl Cover.bowtie`
+2. Open the extracted Folder and install the Theme by double-clicking on the file `Big Vinyl Cover.bowtie`

 ## License